Paint A Yellow Dining Room Chair

 I painted the chair brown to coordinate with the fabric but the brown wasn’t bold enough.
 Then I painted the chair a dull red/orange color you see in the next photo…boring!
 You guys know I often change plans mid-stream or after the fact.
 Seldom do I have to change plans three times.
 That’s the thing about paint…..if you don’t like it…..redo it……not much expense involved, just a bit more time.

 On to plan C (could be D)….Bright, Bold, In-Your-Face Yellow.
 I love it.
 For the first two sad colors I spent several hours on Saturday night painting the chair using a brush.
 I hooked up the HomeRight Finish Max for the job yesterday.
 Quick and Easy!

 The chair looks so much better already.

 This is the fabric that inspired plan C (D?).
 I’ve had this fabric for a long time.
 I found it at a local fabric store while shopping for something else….can’t remember what.
 I loved the print, so I bought a yard of fabric for whatever.
 Whatever is here.
-You can find the fabric on Amazon by clicking here…Premier Prints Barber Corn Yellow/Kelp Slub Fabric .
+You can find the fabric on Amazon by clicking here (update, no longer available)…Premier Prints Barber Corn Yellow/Kelp Slub Fabric .
 I’m going to buy more of the fabric now that I’ve found it online.